 Arrive in Ushuaia, ArgentinaEnjoy the Argentinean leather markets and succulent lamb dishes that make Patagonia famous as you explore the southernmost town in the world.
 Highlights of Ushuaia include an award-winning museum and trips to nearby Tierra del Fuego National Park and its popular “Train at the End of the World.”

-EmbarkationArriving at the ship in the afternoon, you are greeted by your Expedition Team and ship's officers at a safety and orientation briefing followed by the Captain's welcome dinner.
-After dinner, relax and take in the mountainous scenery on our early evening sail down the Beagle Channel past Magellanic Penguin, Rock Cormorant, and Sea Lion colonies.
+EmbarkationArriving at the ship in the afternoon, be greeted by the Expedition Team and ship's officers at a safety and orientation briefing followed by the Captain's welcome dinner.
+After dinner, relax and take in the mountainous scenery on an early evening sail down the Beagle Channel past Magellanic penguin, rock cormorant, and sea lion colonies.

-At Sea in the Drake PassageAmong the wildlife spotting opportunities as you sail south are the Albatrosses, Prions, and Petrels that frequently follow the ship.
-Your Expedition Team is out on deck as well, looking for the whales and dolphins that may also be seen in the area.
-Our experts will begin the presentations with informative and entertaining talks on the wildlife, history, and geology of Antarctica and the Southern Ocean.
-Helpful briefings on environmental regulations and expedition safety are also be held in the comfortable lounge.
+At Sea in the Drake PassageAmong the wildlife spotting opportunities as you sail south are the albatrosses, prions, and petrels that frequently follow the ship.
+The Expedition Team is out on deck as well, looking for the whales and dolphins that may also be seen in the area.
+Experts will begin the presentations with informative and entertaining talks on the wildlife, history, and geology of Antarctica and the Southern Ocean.
+Helpful briefings on environmental regulations and expedition safety are also held in the comfortable lounge.

 Antarctic Pennisula and South Shetland Islands

 The land of superlatives: Antarctica!
-Your Expedition Leader and Captain create a flexible itinerary based on weather, ice, and opportunity.
-The route you take highlights the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas as well as sites of historic and scientific interest.
-The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, the Humpback Whale favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
-You may make a stop at an active scientific base such as Poland’s Arctowksi or Ukraine’s Vernadskiy as well as an historic base such as U.K.’s Port Lockroy or Wordie House.
+The Expedition Leader and Captain create a flexible itinerary based on weather, ice, and opportunity.
+The route the ship takes highlights the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas as well as sites of historic and scientific interest.
+The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
+The ship may make a stop at an active scientific base such as Poland’s Arctowksi or Ukraine’s Vernadskiy as well as an historic base such as U.K.’s Port Lockroy or Wordie House.